Carrot Cake Recipe

 1 cup canned unsweetened crushed pineapple

-Preheat the oven to 350*F. In a food processor, beat the sugar and eggs until light and creamy.
+Preheat the oven to 350*F. In a food processor (OK to use a hand mixer, or even mix by hand), beat the sugar and eggs until light and creamy.
 Add the oil and beat, a few pulses.
 Add the flour, baking soda, salt, cinnamon and cloves, and mix for just a few pulses.
 Transfer the mixture to a bowl.
 Add the crushed pineapple, carrots, raisins, walnuts and coconut, if using, and fold in with a wooden spoon until just well combined.
 Pour the batter into a greased 10-inch springform pan or tube pan.
 Bake for about 1 hour or until a knife inserted in the center of the cake comes out clean.
 Unmold onto a cooling rack.